By The Hospitable Team

 Start today with a 14-day free trial.

-- Military actions and other hostilities—acts of war, hostilities, invasions, civil war, terrorism, explosions, bombings, rebellions, riots, insurrection, civil disorder, and civil unrest
+• Military actions and other hostilities—acts of war, hostilities, invasions, civil war, terrorism, explosions, bombings, rebellions, riots, and insurrection

-Airbnb guests are expected to research their destination before booking and take into account tropical storms, also known as hurricanes, cyclones, and typhoons, when making their travel plans.
-If guests cancel their stay because of a hurricane, Airbnb doesn’t automatically refund the booking.
+Airbnb guests are expected to research their destination before booking and consider tropical storms, also known as hurricanes, cyclones, and typhoons when planning their travel.
+If guests cancel their stay because of a hurricane that isn’t covered by the Major Disruptive Events Policy, Airbnb doesn’t automatically refund the booking.
 Instead, each host should personally decide whether or not to issue full refunds according to the cancellation policy they have chosen for their listing.

-Still, the safety of your guests should always be your number one priority.
+Still, Airbnb encourages guests and hosts to find a mutually acceptable arrangement for reservations not covered by this Policy.
+Remember that the safety of your guests should always be your number one priority.
 If a hurricane disrupts your guests’ stay, you could offer them at least a partial refund or allow them to reschedule their stay for a later date.
 You may want to check out our blog article to learn more about Airbnb refunds and how to handle them to get a positive outcome for your STR business and reputation.

 If you have bookings as a hurricane is about to hit, you should message your guests to learn about their travel plans, explain the situation in your local area, and discuss cancellations.
 Ensure your guests can reach you during these times, and do your best to respond to their messages as fast as possible.
 Using vacation rental software like Hospitable to automate guest communication will be easier.